visdesignlab/graffinity/README.md

 # Graffinity

-Graffinity is a prototype implementation of two visualization techniques for visualizing connectivity realtionships in large graphs.
-These techniques are the connectivity matrix and intermediate node table.
-Graffinity also includes a query interface and supplemental views in the form of path lists and node-link diagrams.
+Graffinity is a prototype implementation of two techniques for visualizing connectivity in large graphs: the connectivity matrix and the intermediate node table.
+We created these techniques to summarize many short paths that connect nodes.
+Please see our [EuroVis paper](http://vdl.sci.utah.edu/publications/2017_eurovis_graffinity) for details.

-This project contains the client application written in HTML and JavaScript, using various open-source web frameworks.
-In order to use all the features of Graffinity, you must also have a running version of the [Graffinity Server](http://github.com/visdesignlab/graffinity_server).
+I recently updated Graffinity to run entirely in a web browser.
+It is available [here](http://vdl.sci.utah.edu/graffinity).
+Beware: this version only works with [neuroscience data](http://connectomes.utah.edu/export/files.html#neuron-connectivity-network).

+Previously, Graffinity could be used with a flight dataset as well.
+However, it required a [server](https://github.com/visdesignlab/graffinity_server) running a graph database.
+The flight dataset can still be accessed by using the [release of Graffinity](https://github.com/visdesignlab/graffinity/releases/v0) that is described in our EuroVis paper.

-# Setup
+# Development

 These are directions for running Graffinity on your local machine using npm and gulp.
-Graffinity comes with one example query result that is displayed by default.
-If you want to run queries, then you must also setup the server (see link above).

 1. Install prerequisites - npm and bower
 1. Clone this repository